githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

 ## Learning Objectives

-In this workshop, you will:
+In this workshop will cover the following learning objectives:

-- Learn how to use CodeQL to explore a code base.
+- Understand how to use CodeQL in exploration and identification of security vulnerabilities.
-- Learn how to use CodeQL to codify security knowledge and find a SQL injection issue.
+- Be able to codify a security vulnerability as a CodeQL query.
-- Learn how to reuse codified security knowledge to find variants or new security issues.
+- Be able to refine queries to find variants and increase precision.
+- Understand how refined queries can be integrated into the developer workflow to prevent future vulnerabilities.

 ## :mega: Prerequisites